How To Make Your Cheap Ukulele Sound Better – Tips & Tricks

 Cheap ukuleles usually come with poor-quality strings, bringing the overall quality down.
 Aquila makes the most commonly used strings on these instruments.
 Here‘s my post on strings.
 Ukulele strings last a long, long time, but not forever.

 When they get old, they sound much worse, so it’s a good idea to change them from time to time – there’s no specific period; it depends on how much you play your instrument and how you play it.
 When you feel that the strings give a duller sound, change them.

-Anyone who knows me knows this: I am completely against the use of picks with ukuleles.
+Anyone who knows me knows this: I am against using picks with ukuleles.
 It produces a horrible sound -similar to playing the piano with a jackhammer!
-Try using your fingers, and don’t limit yourself to the right hand techniques of the guitar.
-If it’s really so hard for you to play without a pick (it’s not !!) use a specially-designed felt pick.
-These picks can be used with any ukulele, whether it’s worth US $30 or US$ 3,000,000.
+Try using your fingers, and don’t limit yourself to the right-hand techniques of the guitar.
+Use a specially-designed felt pick if it’s so hard for you to play without a pick (it’s not !!).

-EDIT: A good way to improve sound, particualrly with sopranos, is to tune one tone higher (ADF # B).
+EDIT: An excellent way to improve the sound, particularly with sopranos, is to tune one tone higher (ADF # B).
 The instrument thus gains in volume and power.
-In my opinion, this is the most natural setting for the soprano ukulele.
-The risk with some low-quality instruments, is of speeding up the process of the bridge becoming unstuck.
+This is the most natural setting for the soprano ukulele.
+The risk with some low-quality instruments is speeding up the bridge’s process of becoming unstuck.

 If these tips don’t work, your instrument is probably not meeting your expectations.
 In this case, it’s worth buying a better quality ukulele made with premium wood, better quality, and made with premium wood.
 Maybe even buy a different size.
 At this stage, it’s a good idea to experiment.